brson/contract-game/doc/notes.md

 by modifying the `cargo-contract` manifest, not the lockfile.

-What the hell caused all this type-system breakage?!

 I finally complete the build.
 Since some of this breakage looks like language-level breakage, I wonder about my own compiler.